suvimanikandan/Devops-BootCamp/day-2-linux.md

 👉Nautilus gives three formats to view files.
 👉Most text editors are located in the Accessories submenu.
 👉Each Linux distribution comes with its own set of desktop backgrounds.
 👉GNOME comes with a set of different themes which can change the way your applications look.

+🖋️Chapter 5  -System Configuration from the Graphical Interface
+👉You can control basic configuration options and desktop settings through the System Settings panel.
+👉Linux always uses Coordinated Universal Time (UTC) for its own internal time-keeping.
+You can set the date and time settings from the System Settings window.
+👉The Network Time Protocol is the most popular and reliable protocol for setting the local time via Internet servers.
+👉The Displays panel allows you to change the resolution of your display and configure multiple screens.
+👉Network Manager can present available wireless networks, allow the choice of a wireless or mobile broadband network, handle passwords, and set up VPNs.
+👉dpkg and RPM are the most popular package management systems used on Linux distributions.
+👉Debian distributions use dpkg and apt-based utilities for package management.
+👉RPM was developed by Red Hat, and adopted by a number of other distributions, including the openSUSE, Mandriva, CentOS, Oracle Linux, and others.